Optimizing Cellular Data Performance

 If you've ever tuned to an FM radio station and heard two stations simultaneously, that is an analogous example.
 With cellular signals, the noisier it is, the harder it is for your device's voice to be heard.

-Wireless signal noise can originate from other cellular devices, or it could be background noise from other sources.
+Wireless signal noise can originate from other cellular devices or background noise from other sources.

-Cellular technology is moving at a rapid pace as carriers push to compete against each other and meet customer demand.
+Cellular technology advances rapidly as carriers strive to compete with one another and meet customer demand.

-This means they deploy more advanced technology all of the time with more capable cellular towers, deploying on different frequency bands that they've purchased spectrum on, adding support for more advanced cellular features that allow them to deliver more capacity.
+This means they constantly deploy more advanced technology, including more capable cellular towers, utilizing different frequency bands for which they've purchased spectrum, and adding support for more advanced cellular features that enable them to deliver increased capacity.

-Having a more modern modem can equate to faster speeds and more coverage.
-Having an older modem puts you in the slow lane and may actually have you missing out on parts of a carrier's coverage map.
+The modem in your cellular device operates in a similar manner.
+If it's an old modem built on old technology, it can't take advantage of the performance available on modern cellular networks.
+Having a more modern modem in your device can result in faster speeds and improved coverage.
+Having an older modem puts you in the slow lane and may even cause you to miss out on parts of a carrier's coverage map.

 It's worthwhile to evaluate your cellular gear every year or two to see if it's time to update your equipment.
 It can make a huge improvement.